robokudo.cas

 Parameters:

-type_to_include (type) – Type to filter for
+type_to_include – Type to filter for

 Returns:

-Filtered list of annotations
+A filtered list of annotations in CAS

 Filters a list of objects based on specified criteria.